Indian Textiles: 1,000 Years of Art and Design

 February 2-June 4, 2022

 Vibrant textiles have long been synonymous with Indian culture.
 Their distinctive abstract, floral and figurative patterns have inspired countless variations.
-Featuring masterworks from The Textile Museum Collection and the private collection of Karun Thakar, this major exhibition and accompanying publication will showcase court weavings, folk embroideries and other fabrics from the ninth through the early 20th centuries.
+Featuring masterworks from The Textile Museum Collection and the private collection of Karun Thakar, this major exhibition and accompanying publication showcased court weavings, folk embroideries and other fabrics from the eighth through the early 20th centuries.

 The Indian subcontinent is home to some of the world’s most ancient and illustrious textile traditions.
 Over the centuries, Indian textile artists have developed an enduring design vocabulary – from simply woven stripes to floral motifs to complex narrative scenes.
 Indian Textiles: 1,000 Years of Art and Design presented a stunning array of fabrics patterned with India’s most distinctive designs: abstract, floral and figurative.